makersacademy/chitter-challenge/README.md

 This application is written in Ruby with html, using Rspec and Capybara for testing.
 The underlying postgresql databases are accessed using the 'pg' gem.

+In the application users can sign up or log into an existing account, with passwords stored in encryption using `bcrypt`.

 ## Running the application

 First you'll need to set up the postgresql databases - one for production and one for testing.